 Through our policies we endeavour to make everyone involved with Jack and Jill feel that it is an enjoyable and beneficial experience.

 The Managing Partners work together to adopt the policies, and then review them on a regular basis.
 This ensures that new ideas and legislation are included.
+We also have a parent policy review group which gives parents the opportunity to comment and input to our updates.

 All staff and volunteers are made aware of these policies and a copy is available at the Pre-school in reception for parents/carers to view.
 Please contact us for further information.